๐ŸงฌMolecular Biology

 Why This Matters

-Don't just memorize the names of techniques—know what molecular principle each one exploits and where it fits in the cloning pipeline.
-If you can explain why sticky ends ligate more efficiently than blunt ends, or why transformation requires selectable markers, you're thinking like the exam wants you to think.
-Master the logic behind each step, and you'll handle any cloning question they throw at you.
+Don't just memorize technique names.
+Know what molecular principle each one exploits and where it fits in the cloning pipeline.
+If you can explain why sticky ends ligate more efficiently than blunt ends, or why transformation requires selectable markers, you're thinking the way the exam wants you to think.

 Cutting and Joining DNA

-The first challenge in cloning is getting your gene of interest and your vector to have compatible ends that can be joined together.
-This relies on enzyme specificity—restriction enzymes recognize and cut precise DNA sequences, while ligase catalyzes phosphodiester bond formation between compatible fragments.
+The first challenge in cloning is getting your gene of interest and your vector to have compatible ends that can be joined.
+This relies on enzyme specificity: restriction enzymes recognize and cut precise DNA sequences, while ligase catalyzes phosphodiester bond formation between compatible fragments.

 Restriction Enzyme Digestion